Hii-Arpit/ds-docs-devtron/versioned_docs/version-1.8/user-guide/stack-manager.md

 ## Discover and install integrations

-The current release of Devtron supports the Build and Deploy (CI/CD) integration.
-More integrations will be available soon; to request one, please [submit a ticket](https://github.com/devtron-labs/devtron/issues/new/choose)
+The current release of Devtron supports multiple integrations.
+To request one, please [submit a ticket](https://github.com/devtron-labs/devtron/issues/new/choose)

 > Integrations can be installed by super admins; However other user roles can browse and request super admins to install the required integrations.